 Garnish with a strawberry.
+Serve and enjoy.

-You can blend the strawberry margarita to your desired consistency.
+- Blend the strawberry margarita to your desired consistency.
 Add more ice for a thicker drink and use a little less for a thinner drink.
 Alternatively, it can be thinned out by adding a little more liquid.

-A Shaken Strawberry Margarita
+How to Make a Shaken Strawberry Margarita